 This is the first post of a blog post series that is focused on natural dyeing.
+We will start with the basics of how to dye yarn with natural dyes.
 If you want to learn how to dye yarn with natural dyes this tutorial for beginners is for you.

 The second post in this series is about three natural dyeing books I recommend.
 You can read it here.